Philip C. O'Donnell: Politics

 O'Donnell was a member of the Peabody city council from 1947 to 1951.
 In 1951 he defeated incumbent Leo F. McGrath to become mayor of Peabody.
 During his decade as mayor, O'Donnell presided over a building boom that saw development of West Peabody and the North Shore Shopping Center, the construction of Leo Buckley Stadium, three new schools, three housing projects, two new fire stations, municipal parking lots, and little league fields, a $1 million addition to J. B. Thomas Hospital, and water rehabilitation, street paving, and sidewalk projects.
 He was not a candidate for reelection in 1961, but allowed his supporters to run a write-in campaign for him that saw him finish fourth out of eight candidates.

 O'Donnell was chairman of the Massachusetts Alcoholic Beverage Commission from 1959 to 1962.
 In 1962 he was an unsuccessful candidate for the Democratic nomination for the Massachusetts's 6th congressional district in the United States House of Representatives.
 From 1967 to 1971 he represented the 5th Essex District in the Massachusetts House of Representatives.
 He later served as clerk of the House Rules Committee.

 Personal life

-Outside of politics, O'Donnell also served as the director of the Lowe Mart Shopping Center in West Peabody.
+Outside of politics, O'Donnell was the director of the Lowe Mart Shopping Center in West Peabody.
 He was the father of two children.
 In 1982 his son was convicted of attempting to bribe a Danvers, Massachusetts selectman.
 O'Donnell died on November 23, 1986, after a short illness.